 Generally speaking, the time spent receiving a vaccine should be paid if the vaccination is provided on premises and during work hours.
-Even if a vaccination is provided offsite or outside of work hours, the time involved might still be compensable if the vaccine is integral and indispensable to the employee’s principal activities with the organization.
+Even if vaccination is provided offsite or outside of work hours, the time involved might still be compensable if vaccination is integral and indispensable to the employee’s principal activities with the organization.

-This analysis has both federal and state law implications, and depends on a number of factors, including whether the vaccine is required by the employer, the jurisdiction in which the employer operates and the employee resides, the employee’s role and job duties, and whether there are any employer requirements around timing and requirements of the vaccine.
+This analysis has both federal and state law implications, and depends on a number of factors, including whether vaccination is required by the employer, the jurisdiction in which the employer operates and the employee resides, the employee’s role and job duties, and whether there are any employer requirements around timing and requirements of vaccination.
 As with most analyses bearing on wage and hour practices, employers should consult legal counsel to determine their obligations.

-Not under federal law, at least not yet.
+Not under federal law.
 But employers should verify whether they are subject to any relevant state or local requirements.

-Common reactions reported during clinical trials included pain at the injection site — typically the upper arm — headaches, fatigue, and muscle aches, symptoms that are commonly associated other vaccines.
-Fever and nausea were also reported, but in small numbers.
-Public health officials are monitoring for the occurrence of any serious adverse effects as the vaccine rollout continues.
+Fever and nausea have also been reported, but in smaller numbers.
+Public health officials are monitoring for the occurrence of any serious adverse effects, including allergic reactions to mRNA vaccines, as vaccination efforts continue.
 More information can be found on the CDC website.

-If an employer mandates that employees be vaccinated, it is likely that a worker’s compensation claim filed by an employee with an adverse reaction would be found compensable, as the vaccine could be seen as a requirement for work.
+If an employer mandates that employees be vaccinated, a workers’ compensation claim filed by an employee with an adverse reaction could potentially be found compensable, as vaccination might be seen as a requirement for work.

-If an employer offers the vaccine and potentially advertises its availability through company emails and signage, an employee that files a claim for an adverse reaction may be granted workers’ compensation benefits even if vaccination is voluntary and not mandated by an employer.
+If an employer offers vaccination and potentially advertises its availability through company emails and signage, an employee that files a claim for an adverse reaction might potentially be granted workers’ compensation benefits even if vaccination is voluntary and not mandated by an employer.

 Potentially, yes.
 Even voluntary vaccinations could give rise to claims of discrimination, retaliation, and disparate treatment.
 It is critical that employers not allow an individual to be stigmatized or harassed for not being vaccinated.
 Maintaining confidentiality of any information gathered from employees during the screening and vaccination process can help to minimize the risk.

-If an employer (or a contractor on its behalf) administers the vaccine, the employer must show that any pre-screening questions are job-related and consistent with business necessity.
-In order to do so, an employer must show that an employee who refuses to answer pre-screening questions, and therefore cannot receive the vaccine, will pose a direct threat to the health or safety of themselves or others.
+If an employer (or a contractor on its behalf) administers COVID-19 vaccines, the employer will likely need to show that any pre-screening questions are job-related and consistent with business necessity.
+In order to do so, an employer must show that an employee who refuses to answer pre-screening questions — and therefore cannot receive a vaccine — will pose a direct threat to the health or safety of themselves or others.
 This requires the employer to conduct an individualized assessment of direct threat.

 Importantly, even if an employer must exclude an employee from the worksite under this analysis, that does not necessarily mean that the employer can automatically terminate the employee.